gmaharsh/CS-525-AdvancedDatabase/assign1/README.md

 # RUNNING THE SCRIPT
-## Note : A delay of 1000 ms is added in the second test case file which enables us to see the sequence of operations more clearly.m
+## Note : A delay of 1000 ms is added in the second test case file which enables us to see the sequence of operations more clearly.

 * Go to Project root (assign1) using Terminal.

 * Type ls to list the files and check that we are in the correct directory.

-* Type "make clean" to delete old compiled .o files.

 * Type "make" to compile all project files including "test_assign1_1.c" file